 - Our clinic is located on the first floor of the Waisman Center, 1500 Highland Avenue.
 Plan to arrive 20 minutes prior to your scheduled appointment.
 Check in at the clinic reception desk located just beyond the Waisman Center’s main lobby.

-- A developmental pediatrician or nurse practitioner will obtain a thorough health history, examine your child, discuss the evaluation and answer any questions.
+- A clinician will obtain a thorough health history, discuss the evaluation and answer any questions.
+Visits with a developmental pediatrician may include a physical exam.

 - A family conference may be scheduled the same day or at a future appointment to provide integrated interdisciplinary recommendations at the conclusion of the diagnostic process.